-Located minutes outside Sedona, Arizona, the Selah Carefarm is a collective of restorative spaces within a therapeutic community where grieving individuals, families, and groups can go to give and receive connection and compassion.
-All of the animals (41 including horses, pigs, roosters, alpacas, cats, dogs, goats, donkeys, sheep…) on the carefarm have been rescued from abuse, neglect, homelessness, and torture.
+Located minutes outside Sedona, Arizona, the Selah Carefarm is a collective of restorative spaces within a eco-based, therapeutic community where grieving individuals, families, and groups can go to give and receive connection and compassion.
+All of the animals (usually around 50 including horses, pigs, cows, alpacas, cats, dogs, goats, donkeys, sheep…) on the carefarm have been rescued from abuse, neglect, homelessness, and torture.
 Our grieving families know what it means to suffer, and so do these animals.
-In addition, we teach mediation, yoga, bibliotherapy, and will soon have a house where families can come and stay on site.
-We base all our work on compassion for all, including animals and the earth.
+In addition, clients can choose to participate in group where we offer mediation or yoga, art therapy, bibliotherapy, traumatic grief counseling, and residential facilities all at beautiful Andy’s Sanctuary.
+We base our work on ahimsa- or henosis- compassion for all, including animals and the earth.
 Thus, we are vegan and sustainable.
 We have a “rescue don’t reproduce” policy here so we can help as many animals as possible.
 Visit our Facebook page to “Like” and learn about what we do and who we help!
 If you’d like to schedule a therapeutic visit or counseling at Selah Carefarm, please do so here.
 Read some of our research visit here.

 How can I help?